 5. Prepare your Trading Position

 Check out the platform’s trading options after funding your account.
 There should be a trading interface that contains all of the relevant trading information you’ll need.
-While every platform has a different interface, they all share common elements, such as buying and selling options, order books, trading graphs and your open positions.
+While every platform has a different interface, they all share common elements, such as buying and selling options, order books, trading graphs and open positions.

 All of this crypto trading jargon may be overwhelming for new traders.
 Below are some of the common terms that every trader should know.